Let's take a look at some of these weird laws from around the world to know about how unusual they are:

 23. French Swimsuit Rule

-Male swimmers are mandatorily supposed to wear fitted trunks.
+This weird law states that male swimmers are mandatorily supposed to wear fitted trunks.
 Loose trunks are not allowed, not even board shorts.
 Butt floss swimsuits are also prohibited in some regions of France.

 24. Whipping the Innocent